Oleksandr Mykolayovych Kovalenko: Early life and education

 Kovalenko was born on 22 March 1932 in the village of Novolyubimivka, Ukraine SSR, and graduated from the Odesa Institute of National Economy in 1964.
 After completing the military aviation school and serving in the Soviet Army's aviation units from 1953 to 1958.

 Prior to Kovalenko's ministerial role, he had held several early positions such as part of the Tokmak Raion Executive Committee of the Zaporizhia Oblast as their inspector and senior inspector of state revenues since 1958; the Vice Chairman of the Primorye Krai Executive Committee and head of the financial division in 1965; the 2nd Secretary of the Primorye Krai Committee of the Communist Party of Ukraine, deputy head of the Zaporizhzhia Regional Finance Department in 1969; an instructor of the Department of Planning and Financial Bodies of the Central Committee of the Communist Party of Ukraine in 1974; the head of the financial department of the Cherkasy Raion Executive Committee in 1976; the 1st Deputy Minister of Finance of the Ukrainian SSR in 1986.

 Career

 Kovalenko was appointed as the Minister of Finance of Ukraine on 2 August 1990.
 He was relieved of his duties as minister on 29 October 1991 because of a decline in his health.
 The Badge of Honor and two medals were given to him in recognition of his accomplishments throughout many years of financial activity.
 He would go on to become the 1st Deputy Chairman of the Joint Stock Company (JSC) bank named Ukraine from October 1991 to April 1992.
 From April 1992 to May 1996, he was promoted to the position of chairman of the bank. lastly, he was the deputy chairman of the board and Head of Affairs of JSC bank Ukraine.

 Death

-Kovalenko passed away at the age of 85 in Kyiv on 29 June 2021.
+Kovalenko died at the age of 85 in Kyiv on 29 June 2021.
 The Ukrainian Cabinet of Ministers extended its deepest sympathies to his family and friends.